sketchbook V - ruwen hennip - 'de dood'

 III. [v68-180] based on the same points as v68-177 but here connected from the left bottom corner; this is achieved by shifting an imaginary line between the axes and connect the first next point inside the field (if there is more than one point, first the closest point) [one mistake: the point in the right bottom corner (note herman de vries)]; black ink with graphite pencil on paper

-IV. [v68-181] two squares (selected from a range 1-24 → 1 × 1 and 4 × 4 cm) arranged with at random selected place and size; black ink with graphite pencil on paper
+IV. [v68-181] 2 squares (selected from a range 1-24 → 1 × 1 and 4 × 4 cm) distributed with random selected place and size; black ink with graphite pencil on paper

-VIII. [v68-185] two rectangles (selected from a range 1-24) arranged with at random place and size [program as v68-184]; black ink with graphite pencil on paper
+VIII. [v68-185] [program as v68-184] 2 rectangles (selected from a range 1-24) distributed with random selected place and size; black ink with graphite pencil on paper

-X. [v68-187] based on the same points as v68-177 but here connected from the left bottom corner; this is achieved by shifting an imaginary line between the axes and connect the first next point within the field (if there is more than one point, first the closest point) [program as v68-180 but without mistake] ; black ink with graphite pencil on paper
+X. [v68-187] [program as v68-180 but without mistake - notes herman de vries 1968] based on the same points as v68-177 but here connected from the left bottom corner; this is achieved by shifting an imaginary line between the axes and connect the first next point within the field (if there is more than one point, first the closest point); black ink with graphite pencil on paper

 XIV. [v68-191] 15 lines connecting randomly selected points on randomly selected sides; the resulting fields adjacent to the sides are shaded; black ink with graphite pencil on paper